BrownCai/PennyMatters/README.md

-# PennyMatters: Digital Financial Recording Assistant #
+# PennyMatters: Digital Financial Recording Assistant

-Proposal of Android Application Project
+**Device must be connected to KU Leuven network to use this application, as the database resides on an internal server.​​**

---Xinghao Cai   --Zhihao Zhou
+---

-## 1. Brief description of functions ##
+## 1. Brief description of functions

 The target users of our application are people who want to take record of every detailed expenditure in their lives.